junxit/us-congress-bills-114/metadata.md

 - 2015-06-12 — Placed on the Union Calendar, Calendar No. 108.
 - 2015-06-12 — Reported by the Committee on Ways and Means.
 H. Rept.
 114-150, Part I.
 - 2015-06-12 — Reported by the Committee on Ways and Means.
 H. Rept.
 114-150, Part I.
+- 2015-06-16 — Rules Committee Resolution H. Res.
+319 Reported to House.
+The resolution provides for consideration of H.R.
+160 and H.R.
+1190.
+Each bill is closed under the rule, and shall be debatable for 1 hour.
+The resolution also provides for one motion to recommit with or without instructions for both bills.
+- 2015-06-17 — Rule H. Res.
+319 passed House.
+- 2015-06-18 — Considered under the provisions of rule H. Res.
+319. (consideration: CR H4528-4535; text of measure as reported in House: CR H4528)
+- 2015-06-18 — DEBATE - Pursuant to the provisions of H. Res.
+319, the amendment printed in part B of the report of the Committee on Rules accompanying this resolution shall be considered as adopted.
+The House proceeded with one hour of debate on H.R.
+1190.
+- 2015-06-18 — House amendment offered
+- 2015-06-18 — POSTPONED PROCEEDINGS - The Chair put the question on passage of H.R.
+1190 and by voice vote, announced that the ayes had prevailed.
+Mr. Pitts demanded the yeas and nays which were ordered, and pursuant to clause 8, rule XX, the Chair postponed further proceedings on the question of passage of H.R.
+1190 until a time to be announced.
+- 2015-06-18 — The previous question was ordered pursuant to the rule. (consideration: CR H4535)
+- 2015-06-18 — The resolution provides for consideration of H.R.
+160 and H.R.
+1190.
+Each bill is closed under the rule, and shall be debatable for 1 hour.
+The resolution also provides for one motion to recommit with or without instructions for both bills.
+- 2015-06-23 — Considered as unfinished business. (consideration: CR H4579-4580)
+- 2015-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-23 — On passage Passed by the Yeas and Nays: 244 - 154 (Roll no. 376).
+- 2015-06-23 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 244 - 154 (Roll no. 376).